|

 Napoleonic Wars were the wars that made Nelson famous.

-Horatio's father was the Reverend Edmund Nelson.
+Edmund Nelson.
 His mother was

 Catherine Nelson, née Suckling.
-Catherine's grandmother
+Catherine's grandmother,

-was Sir Robert Walpole’s
+Sir Robert Walpole's

 sister.

-His parents were not only responsible
+Nelson's parents were not only responsible

 for naming him Horatio (after his godfather, the second Baron